 - Keep a written diary of your experience.

-Every clinical trial in Canada must be approved and monitored by a Research Ethics Board (REB) to make sure the risks are as low as possible and worth any potential benefits.
+Every clinical trial in Canada must be approved and monitored by a research ethics board (REB).
+This makes sure that the risks are as low as possible and are worth any potential benefits.

 The ethical and legal rules for medical practice also apply to clinical trials.
 Most clinical research is regulated by the Canadian government, with specific rules to protect the participants.
 Clinical trials follow a carefully controlled study plan (protocol) that explains what everyone will do in the study.
 During the clinical trial, researchers report the results of the trial at scientific meetings, to medical journals, and to government agencies.
 Your name will remain secret and will not be mentioned in these reports.